SyncfusionExamples/asp-net-mvc-localization/README.md

 # Localization

-This resoisitory contains the sample that how to set the culture Statically or Dynamically in ASP.NET MVC controls.
+This repository contains the sample that how to set the culture Statically or Dynamically in ASP.NET MVC controls.

 ## Prerequisites